-Those wall panels formed the inner skin of every den, every basement romp room, every rec room.
-They made a point of announcing that they were wood, by God.
-No real wood could ever look so wood-like as these panels: cherry, oak, beech, or other showy wood species.
-In some cases, the visible part was real wood--a thin slice of wood veneer... atop MDF.
-The even cheaper panels employed a plastic, contact-paper film to convey the impression of wood.
+This wood paneling made a point of announcing that it was wood.
+No real wood could ever look so wood-like as these panels of cherry, oak, beech, or other showy wood species.
+In some cases, the visible part was indeed real wood—a thin slice of wood veneer atop the pressed board.
+But many were cheaper panels that used a plastic-paper laminate film to convey the impression of wood.

-As with other home styles, wood paneling has gone around and come back again.
-Largely ridiculed and often replaced in the period from the 1980s onward, wood paneling is now in vogue again, though in a modified form.
+Wood paneling has gone around and come back again.
+Often replaced in the period from the 1980s onward, wood paneling is now in vogue again, though in a modified form.

 Wood has long been used to dress up a room.
-In years long past, carved wood panels of mahogany, oak, walnut or even pine provided some insulation and sound-absorbing qualities and announced a room's importance.
+In years long past, carved wood panels of mahogany, oak, walnut, or even pine provided some insulation and sound-absorbing qualities and announced a room's importance.
 You can still buy an entire room's worth of antique paneling but these cost in the tens of thousands of dollars.

 Variable and Custom Sizing